linkinparkrulz/Ashigaru-Terminal-StartOS/DEBUGGING_GUIDE.md

 **File**: `scripts/procedures/getConfig.ts`
 - Defines the UI structure for configuration options
 - Shows these options in the StartOS "Config" section:
-  - `ashigaru.managesettings`: Boolean to enable/disable automatic config
+  - `network.type`: "mainnet" or "testnet"
-  - `ashigaru.server.type`: "fulcrum" or "public"
+  - `server.type`: "fulcrum" or "public"
-  - `ashigaru.proxy.type`: "tor" or "none"
+  - `proxy.type`: "tor" or "none"
+- Configuration is always applied automatically (no toggle needed)

 ### Step 2: Configuration Validation and Storage